thinkingmonkey00/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites are a combination of fixed width and media queries.
+This is better than purely fixed, but still has disadvantages.
+Namely, the hard coded widths will not fit every single screen, which is a poor user experience.

+Fully responsive sites combine fluid design with media queries.
+This allows viewport dependent designs for a majority of screens.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first: develop code for a mobile screen and then use media queries to size up the layout.
+Desktop first is the reverse.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+That the base font size at the root of the project is 62.5% of the users system font size

 4. How would you describe preprocessing to someone new to CSS?

+It all comes down to to scale -- imagine you have a 10 page website to maintain.
+That's a ton of code!
+By splitting the code into components and centralizing them in the index stylesheet, you've made a map for yourself as well as for the next developer on the project.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like how mixins work in Less more so than Sass.
+Ultimately it seems like drier code.

+My struggle was mixins paired with animations.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.